Back to the full dot-point answer

 Hitler believed architecture was the central public art of a regime.
 He told Speer that "buildings stand or fall with the regimes that built them" and that the new Germany required a permanent monumental record.
 The taste was neoclassical and gigantic: a synthesis of Roman imperial precedents, the Pergamon Altar, and Wagnerian theatre.

-What is the Nuremberg rally designs?Show answer
+What are the Nuremberg rally designs?Show answer

 From 1934 Speer designed the annual Nuremberg Party rallies on the Zeppelin Field (Zeppelinfeld) and the projected Marsfeld and German Stadium.